Caveat Emptor: Dietary Supplements and Heart Health

 - Grant SJ, Bin YS, Kiat H, Chang DH.
 The use of complementary and alternative medicine by people with cardiovascular disease: a systematic review.
 BMC Public Health 2012;12:299.

-Keywords: Anticoagulants, Arrhythmias, Cardiac, Biological Markers, Blood Pressure, Cardiovascular Diseases, Cholecalciferol, Cholesterol, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Dietary Supplements, Docosahexaenoic Acids, Drug Interactions, Dyslipidemias, Eicosapentaenoic Acid, Fatty Acids, Omega-3, Fish Oils, Flax, Garlic, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipidemias, Hypertension, Life Style, Lipoproteins, HDL, Lipoproteins, LDL, Magnesium, Myocardial Infarction, Neoplasms, Niacin, Pharmacists, Phytoestrogens, Prescription Drugs, Product Labeling, Risk Factors, United States Food and Drug Administration, Vitamin A, Vitamin D, Vitamin D Deficiency, Vitamin E, Vitamins, alpha-Linolenic Acid, alpha-Tocopherol, beta Carotene, Primary Prevention, Secondary Prevention
+Keywords: Anticoagulants, Arrhythmias, Cardiac, Biomarkers, Blood Pressure, Cardiovascular Diseases, Cholecalciferol, Cholesterol, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Dietary Supplements, Docosahexaenoic Acids, Drug Interactions, Dyslipidemias, Eicosapentaenoic Acid, Fatty Acids, Omega-3, Fish Oils, Flax, Garlic, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipidemias, Hypertension, Life Style, Lipoproteins, HDL, Lipoproteins, LDL, Magnesium, Myocardial Infarction, Neoplasms, Niacin, Pharmacists, Phytoestrogens, Prescription Drugs, Product Labeling, Risk Factors, United States Food and Drug Administration, Vitamin A, Vitamin D, Vitamin D Deficiency, Vitamin E, Vitamins, alpha-Linolenic Acid, alpha-Tocopherol, beta Carotene, Primary Prevention, Secondary Prevention

 < Back to Listings